 The design seeks to complete the rear of the Orwell Terrace courtyard, an area that is largely flanked by four-storey housing, however, rather than replicating the existing typology, Orwell Terrace consists of three blocks reaching four storeys to the northeast, and to the southeast, a seven storey rotunda establishes a distinctive presence onto the more open aspect of Dalry Park.
 To the west, a four-storey L-shaped block helps mask the rear of the adjacent Lidl supermarket offering a pleasant urban alternative to the poor semi-industrial aspect.

-The student residences are arranged in the form of dual aspect flats – typically in clusters of 4-9 bedrooms with en-suite shower rooms, and a shared living room/kitchen for each flat.
+The student residences are arranged in the form of dual aspect flats – typically in clusters of 4-9 bedrooms with en-suite shower rooms and a shared living room/kitchen for each flat.
 All blocks are also fitted with lift access.
 Block A contains two flats on each level with kitchen/dining spaces in the north-east and south-west corners whilst Block B houses 3-4 flats on each level with kitchens situated on the street elevation at the north and south corners.
-Block C, the seven storey rotunda is based on one flat per floor accessed by a main core and has kitchens looking over Dalry Park.
+Block C, the seven-storey rotunda is based on one flat per floor accessed by a main core.

-To maximise the design at site level, CCG utilised a mix of traditional and modern methods of construction.
-CCG OSM’s enhanced closed panel timber system was used across Blocks A and B whilst Block C was constructed using a masonry base used for the ground and first floors with the timber frame system used for the additional storeys.
+To maximise the design at site level, CCG utilised a mix of traditional and modern methods of construction with the ‘iQ’ Timber System used entirely across Blocks A and B whilst Block C was constructed using a masonry base used for the ground and first floors with the timber system used for the additional storeys.